aZaheer008/test-project/README.md

 ## Description

-The test project of NestJS
+The test project of NestJS,
+As this is test-project that's why .env file not put in .gitignore and also fake user data implemented for just execution

 ## Installation